BradleyA/docker-security-infrastructure/docker-TLS-scripts/README.md

     a reminder to schedule a new site certificate or open a work ticket.

 ## Usage
-Run this script second on your host that be used to create all your certificates.
-It makes a change to the openssl.cnf file.
+Run this script second on your host that will be used to create all your certificates.
+This script makes a change to the openssl.cnf file.

     sudo ./create-new-openssl.cnf-tls.sh